corganfuzz/maplayers/README.md

-##  Old plugin on react-leaflet inside layers
+##  React-leaflet-shapefile working on React Fiber